Minestom/minestom.net/docs/adventure/audiences.md

 ## Packet grouping

-Adventure's `ForwardingAudience` sends to a group by iterating it and sending to each member. `PacketGroupingAudience` builds the packet once and sends it to all of them through `PacketSendingUtils#sendGroupedPacket`.
+`PacketGroupingAudience` builds a packet once and sends it to every member through `PacketSendingUtils#sendGroupedPacket`, rather than serializing it per player.
 Every multi-player audience in Minestom implements it.

 Any class holding a group of players can implement it. `getPlayers()` is the only method to write: